chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 }
 ```

-The time complexity of checking whether the prefix exists in the tree is _O(q)_, where n is the length of the substring.
+The time complexity of checking whether the prefix exists in the tree is _O(q)_, where _q_ is the length of the substring.
 Effectively, by _indexing_ the string into a suffix trie beforehand, we improve the performance of searching for a substring from _O(p\*q)_ to _O(q)_.

-{{<iframefigure caption="Search for substring in a string" >}}
+{{<iframefigure src="https://chidiwilliams.github.io/dsaw/tries/substring.html" height="400px" caption="Search for a substring within a text.
+Only the nodes coloured green or red are checked.
+Correct matches will have all green nodes.
+Wrong matches will end in a red node." >}}

 Suffix tries are typically much larger than the text they represent.
-(Compare the suffix trie we just discussed to its original text, 'ERTCSORN', for example.)
-And so, a compressed version of the suffix trie, known as the [suffix tree](https://en.wikipedia.org/wiki/Suffix_tree), is usually used instead.
+And so, a compressed version of the suffix trie, known as the [_suffix tree_](https://en.wikipedia.org/wiki/Suffix_tree), is usually used instead.
 These suffix trees are useful in many text-based operations, like free-text search and for finding patterns in DNA and protein sequences.